beltoforion/Specrend/README.md

 # Specrend

 This code will compute RGB values for Temperatures based on a Black Body Model.
-It is a C# port of the C-program "specrend.c" written by John walker.
+It is a C# port of the C-program ["specrend.c"](https://www.fourmilab.com/documents/specrend/specrend.c) written by John walker.

 Please do not bother the original author with questions regarding the C# version.
 I merely ported the code.
 I did not do any original research on the topic.
 I did not intent to modify any logic.
 I cannot guarantee that i did not make mistakes while porting it.

-Like the original this program is in the public domain 2019 Ingo Berg
+Like the original this program is in the public domain
+2019 Ingo Berg

 The following is the original Copyright message from specrend.c (slightly reformatted)

+---
 ### Colour Rendering of Spectra by John Walker (http://www.fourmilab.ch/)
 *Last updated: March 9, 2003*